 SEO isn’t an exact science though.
 A lot of it will depend on what your competitors are doing.
 If they are rising through the ranks, your page will, inevitably, drop.
 That is why it is so important to keep an eye on how your websites are performing so you can keep adding content and making your pages Google friendly.

-Even more helpfully, Google often updates or tinker with their algorithm and don’t make it public.
+Even more helpfully, Google often updates or tinker with their algorithm and doesn’t make it public.
 The only way most SEO agents find out about it is when their webpages suddenly drop unexpectedly.

 Do I need SEO for my business?